tj-tusharjain/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 Data on the temporary disk might be lost during a [maintenance event](./understand-vm-reboots.md), when you [redeploy a VM](/troubleshoot/azure/virtual-machines/redeploy-to-new-node-windows?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json), or when you stop the VM.
 During a successful standard restart of the VM, data on the temporary disk persists.
 For more information about VMs without temporary disks, see [Azure VM sizes with no local temporary disk](azure-vms-no-temp-disk.yml).

 On Azure Linux VMs, the temporary disk is typically */dev/sdb*.
 On Windows VMs, the temporary disk is drive D by default.
-The temporary disk is not encrypted unless:
+The temporary disk isn't encrypted unless:

 - You're using an Azure VM that is version 5 and above (such as Dsv5 or Dsv6).
 Azure VMs version 5 and above automatically encrypt their temporary disks and (if in use) their ephemeral OS disks with encryption-at-rest.
 - For server-side encryption, you enable encryption at the host.